Nehonix-Team/ret-compiler/docs/README.md

-# Fortify Schema Documentation
+# ReliantType Documentation

-Welcome to the comprehensive documentation for Fortify Schema - the TypeScript-first validation library with interface-native syntax.
+Welcome to the comprehensive documentation for ReliantType - the TypeScript-first validation library with interface-native syntax.

 ## 📚 Documentation Index